Gambhir River (Rajasthan): Drainage

-Banganga's tributary Sanwan after converging with Tildah river then converges with Banganga River, Banganga then converges with the Gambhir river (also known as the Utang river), Gambhir then converges with the Yamuna in Mainpuri district of Uttar Pradesh, Yamuna converges with Ganges at Triveni Sangam in Allahabad.
+Banganga's tributary Sanwan after converging with Tildah river then converges with Banganga River, Banganga then converges with the Gambhir river (also known as the Utang river).
+Gambhir enters the state of Uttar Pradesh and forms the border of Tehsils (Sub-divisions) of Bah and Fatehabad.
+Gambhir then converges with the Yamuna in Agra district of Uttar Pradesh, Yamuna converges with Ganges at Triveni Sangam in Allahabad.

 Issues and conservation

 Previously a perennial river, it has now become seasonal due to over-exploitation of water resources, lack of conservation actions and climate change.
 Since it is also the lifeline for the Keoladeo National Park, its conservation is urgently needed.

 Meghadootam

 Kalidasa in his poem "Meghadootam" beautifully describes the river Gambhira.
 There the poet said to Megha, "She is eager to receive you, so do not look away from her.
 Don't pick up the rest of her watery clothes, which by default are skinny and like handcuffs that are like riverbanks."
 It can be read as a temporary river status.